MohamedAboElnasr/electronics-Lab-kit/README.md

 ## <p id="component-tester">Component Tester & PWM </p>

-This part of the kit is able to Test the Component of our circuit that we are going to do on the kit, it can give us the name or the value of the components like Resistors or Capacitors and also Transistors, we have used an arduino nano and lcd screen 16x2 to display us the output beside some resistors and Push buttons
+This part of the kit is able to Test the Component of our circuit, it can give us the name or the value of the components like Resistors or Capacitors and also Transistors,it's made by an arduino nano and lcd screen to display the information about the component we are testing.

 <div>
  <img src="https://github.com/MohamedAboElnasr/electronics-Lab-kit/assets/114421344/1c52a3e7-4664-4ece-8d7a-26d06fa2f2e1" width="450" height="350">